Frequently asked questions

 Is there a ‘Relaxed Session'?

-Yes, these sessions are for adults and young people, with additional needs, who would love to experience Christmas at Bedgebury without the usual high volumes of people.
-The session has reduced audio levels and will begin at twilight before the illuminated trail opens to the public, making the transition into the dark much easier.
+Yes, there will be three relaxed sessions available to book this year.
+These sessions are for adults and young people with additional needs who would love to experience Christmas at Bedgebury without the usual high volumes of people.
+The sessions have reduced audio levels and will begin at twilight before the illuminated trail opens to the public, making the transition into the dark easier.

-For Christmas at Bedgebury 2024, this will be held at 4pm on Saturday 23 November, Wednesday 04 December and Tuesday 10 December.
-The capacity of this session will be limited to ensure that the trail remains less crowded and more relaxed.
-Ticket prices for this relaxed session are consistent with the rest of the illuminated trail, with personal assistants entering for free.
-To book this session please click here
+For Christmas at Bedgebury 2025 these sessions will be held at 4pm on Saturday 22 November, Wednesday 3 December and Tuesday 16 December.
+The capacity of each session is limited to ensure the trail remains less crowded and more relaxed.
+Ticket prices for relaxed sessions are consistent with the rest of the illuminated trail, with personal assistants entering for free.

 Food, Beverage and Retail